Marcello1099/uva-msc-ds-thesis/README.md

-# Predictive Analysis of Sectoral Performance Dynamics - Exploring Predictive Models for Equal-Weighted Index Returns
+# Predictive Analysis of Sectoral Performance Dynamics - Exploring Predictive Models for Index Returns in the US Stock Market